042. Clippy, The F*cking Clown

 With Office96 we set out to build the guru into Office to solve this growing problem and dissatisfaction with the product.
 The early love of Office was turning into early signs of resentment as the customer-base grew.
 Early adopters loved the power of the product, but increasingly new customers felt overwhelmed by their lack of mastery.
 We had a genuine customer satisfaction problem on our hands.

-As we knew from Nass and Reeves research, people had confidence in the tool to get things done but lacked a way to interact with it to find how out.
-If the right human guru was helping, then our challenge was to build a software equivalent.
+As we knew from Nass and Reeves research, people had confidence in the tool to get things done but lacked a way to interact with it to understand how unless the right human guru was helping.
+Our challenge was to build a software equivalent to the guru.

 The lesson from Bob was clearly that an entire immersive environment would not work, plus there was no way we would do that for Office.
 We also knew that rewiring the entire interface to do everything through the step-by-step interactions with the assistant would not work.
 Instead we wanted to combine the warmth and comfort of a social experience with the kind of help the guru provided in real life.
 While many would ultimately conclude that the paperclip was simply bolted on the side of Office to provide cuteness, we made three big technology investments, even bets, to bring Clippy to market.